Global Migration: critical issue or grand illusion?

 Register now for the ‘Global Migration’ session

-On 14 November from 19:30, you are welcome in the Aula to participate in this unique evening, which is being organised as part of the series ‘Challenging Society Sessions’ in connection with the 385th anniversary of the University of Amsterdam (UvA).
-In addition to a keynote address from speaker Prof. Ronald Skeldon and a challenging discussion with UvA challenger (to be announced soon), we will offer an inspiring programme that may lead to new insights.
+On 14 November from 19:30, you are welcome in the Aula (Singel 411) to participate in this unique evening, which is being organised as part of the series ‘Challenging Society Sessions’ in connection with the 385th anniversary of the University of Amsterdam (UvA).
+In addition to a keynote address from speaker Prof. Ronald Skeldon and a challenging discussion with UvA challenger Hein de Haas we will offer an inspiring programme that may lead to new insights.

 In-depth programming and special teaching modules